-

 - Petitions for expungement must include:

-- the student’s name at the time of the sanction,
+- the Student's name at the time of the sanction,

-- the student’s WSU ID number,
+- the Student's WSU ID number, and

 - Expungement decisions shall be made based on obvious long-term improvement in behavior, or lack thereof, (e.g., no violations of the student code for two or more consecutive semesters prior to graduation), and/or demonstration, or lack thereof, of cooperation in previous student conduct matters, and/or any other reasonable factor.

-- All expungement decisions are final, and are not subject to appeal.
+- All expungement decisions are final and are not subject to appeal.

 - Petition for expungement shall occur only upon completion of all degree requirements